Places To Stay Near The Giants Causeway

 See Best Prices

-You can’t stay much closer to Giant’s Causeway than at the Causeway Hotel.
-The Causeway Hotel is located right near Giant’s Causeway Visitors Centre and just a short walk to the head of the footpath that winds its way down to the hexagonal rocks.
+You can’t stay much closer to Giant’s Causeway than at the Causeway Hotel located right near Giant’s Causeway Visitors Centre and just a short walk to the head of the footpath that winds its way down to the hexagonal rocks.

 Both the Causeway Hotel and the Giants Causeway Visitor Centre are run by the National Trust for Northern Ireland North Coast